vishalkumar957039/container/README.md

 ### Requirements

-You need an Apple Silicon Mac to run `container`.
+You need an Apple silicon Mac to run `container`.
 To build the application, see the [BUILDING](./BUILDING.md) document.

 `container` is designed to take advantage of the features of the macOS 16 Developer Preview.
 You can run the application on macOS Sequoia, but the `container` maintainers typically will not address Sequoia issues that cannot be reproduced on the macOS 16 Developer Preview.